AKVorrat/Netzbremse.de/content/_index.en.md

     title: "Do you want to join our complaint?
 Or stay updated on what happens next?"
     shareTitle: "Help us reach more people!"
     shareBody: ""
-    shareMessage: "💰 Are you a Telekom customer, and your favorite websites load slowly or not at all?
+    shareMessage: "💰 Are you a Deutsche Telekom customer, and your favorite websites load slowly or not at all?
 Find out why and what you can do about it: https://netzbremse.de"
     shareLinks:
     - service: "WhatsApp"
-      message: "Are you a Telekom customer, and your favorite websites load slowly or not at all?
+      message: "Are you a Deutsche Telekom customer, and your favorite websites load slowly or not at all?
 Find out why and what you can do about it: https://netzbremse.de"
     - service: "E-Mail"
       subject: "Netzbremse"
     - service: "Twitter"
-      message: "💰 Are you a Telekom customer, and your favorite websites load slowly or not at all?
+      message: "💰 Are you a Deutsche Telekom customer, and your favorite websites load slowly or not at all?
 Find out why and what you can do about it:"
       url: https://netzbremse.de
     - service: "Reddit"
-      message: "💰 Are you a Telekom customer, and your favorite websites load slowly or not at all?
+      message: "💰 Are you a Deutsche Telekom customer, and your favorite websites load slowly or not at all?
 Find out why and what you can do about it."
       url: https://netzbremse.de
     - service: "Telegram"
       url: https://netzbremse.de